spectrocloud/librarium/content/docs/04-clusters/03-edge/09-site-deployment/06-deploy-cluster.md

 ### Cluster config

 Provide the Virtual IP (VIP) address for the host cluster to use during the cluster configuration process.
+A virtual IP in Edge clusters is the IP address that represents the entire cluster, and external clients or applications can use it to access the services provided by the Edge cluster.
+You must check with your system administrator for the desirable IP address to use.
+It should be unique and not conflict with any other IP addresses in the network.

 You can optionally select an SSH key to remote into the host cluster and provide a Network Time Protocol (NTP) server list, if available, with you.

 Click **Next** to continue.
 <br />

 ### Nodes config

+In this section, you will use the Edge hosts to make up the cluster nodes.
+Use one of the Edge hosts as the control plane node and the remaining two as worker nodes.
+In this example, the set of control plane nodes is called the master pool, and the set of worker nodes is the worker pool.

-In this section, provide details for the master pool.
+First, provide details for the master pool.

 |**Field** | **Value for the master-pool**|
 |---| --- |